 - enrich the intellectual, cultural, and social lives of residents by cultivating lifelong habits of learning and responsibility.

 More than one-third of students who live on campus reside in one of Northwestern’s eleven residential colleges.
-In addition, many students who live in a traditional residence hall or off campus choose to affiliate with a residential college.
+In addition, many students who live in a traditional residence hall or off campus choose to affiliate as a non-residential member with a residential college.
 For over four decades, residential colleges have immersed students in energetic communities of peers, faculty, administrators, and graduate students.
 Some of the smaller residential colleges have specific themes related to academic and career areas while the largest ones are multi-thematic.
 Each is led by a faculty master, a full-time faculty member who advises student leaders on the college’s executive board, recruits fellows from the faculty and administration to be affiliated with the college, and helps shape the intellectual and cultural life of the college.
 Students routinely dine with fellows and have consistent opportunities to connect with them at more formal and informal events.
 While each residential college has unique traditions and organizes its own programs, the Office of Residential Academic Initiatives facilitates special offerings for members of all eleven colleges, including the funding of faculty-student research projects, residence-based seminars, and excursions around Chicago.